Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 Such flashes of charisma, products of a style at once effortless and intensely honed, are central to Bersani’s entire project.
 They are, as he said of his own provocative opening lines, “pleasing, self-contained, inexplicable yet nonproblematic spectacles.”
 If the problems posed by such lines are not for the author himself to decide on, it is nonetheless this spectacular quality of Bersani’s work that is worth returning to—the purple prose of a critic seeing red, the momentary distraction of those “lovely” patches of blue.

-Jack Parlett is author of The Poetics of Cruising: Queer Visual Culture from Whitman to Grindr and Fire Island: A Century in the Life of an American Paradise, as well as the poetry chapbook Same Blue, Different You.
-He is a Junior Research Fellowship at University College, Oxford, where he teaches modern U.S. literature and literary theory.
-His essays have appeared in Poetry London, Lit Hub, and elsewhere.
+Jack Parlett is author of The Poetics of Cruising: Queer Visual Culture from Whitman to Grindr and Fire Island: A Century in the Life of an American Paradise, which was named an Editor’s Pick by the New York Times, as well as the poetry chapbook Same Blue, Different You.
+His writing has appeared in the New Yorker, Literary Hub, Poetry London, and elsewhere.

 …we need your help.
 Confronting the many challenges of COVID-19—from the medical to the economic, the social to the political—demands all the moral and deliberative clarity we can muster.
 In Thinking in a Pandemic, we’ve organized the latest arguments from doctors and epidemiologists, philosophers and economists, legal scholars and historians, activists and citizens, as they think not just through this moment but beyond it.
 While much remains uncertain, Boston Review’s responsibility to public reason is sure.
 That’s why you’ll never see a paywall or ads.
 It also means that we rely on you, our readers, for support.
 If you like what you read here, pledge your contribution to keep it free for everyone by making a tax-deductible donation.